Tennessee governor Bill Lee calls off execution of Oscar Smith, state's oldest death row inmate

 It was to have been Tennessee's first execution since the start of the pandemic.

-In Houston, Texas' oldest death row inmate was facing a scheduled execution Thursday evening.
+In Houston, Texas' oldest death row inmate was put to death Thursday evening.
 Carl Wayne Buntion, 78, was sentenced to death for the June 1990 fatal shooting of a Houston police officer, James Irby, during a traffic stop.

 In Tennessee, authorities had said earlier that the state was planning for five executions this year, including Smith's.
 It has been seeking to resume its quick, pre-pandemic pace of putting inmates to death.
 The five pending death warrants tie Tennessee with Texas for the most nationally this year, according to the Washington-based nonprofit Death Penalty Information Center.